EnterpriseDB/barman/doc/barman-tutorial.en.md

 This will iterate through your available servers and sequentially take a backup for each of them.

+### Implicit restore point

+As of version 1.5.1, at the end of a successful backup Barman automatically creates a restore point that can be used jointly with `--target-name` during recovery.

+By default, the restore point name uses the following convention:
+`barman_<backup_id>`.

+Barman internally uses the PostgreSQL function called `pg_create_restore_point`: for further information, please refer to the [PostgreSQL documentation on system administration functions] [20].

+> **Important:**
+> This feature is only available for PostgreSQL 9.1 or above.

 ### Immediate Checkpoint

 As of version 1.3.0, it is possible to use the `immediate_checkpoint`